thonatos/imorph/README.md

 ### Egg generator

-> Use the specific description file to generate a egg application.
+> Use the specific description file to generate an egg application.

 #### TODO